limine-bootloader/limine/PROTOCOL.md

 ### aarch64

-The kernel executable, loaded at or above `0xffffffff80000000`, see all of its segments mapped using Normal Write-Back RW-Allocate non-transient caching mode.
+The kernel executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using Normal Write-Back RW-Allocate non-transient caching mode.

 All HHDM memory regions are mapped using the Normal Write-Back RW-Allocate